open-horizon/anax/README.md

 ## Introduction

 This project contains the Horizon client system source code.
-To learn more about the Horizon system, including how to try the Blue Horizon instance of it, please browse to http://bluehorizon.network.
-Note that the **HEAD** of this repository's `master` branch includes alpha-grade code under current development.
-Stable versions of this application are packaged for many Debian-based distributions.
+Stable versions of the Horizon agent are packaged for many Debian-based distributions.
 They are available for download at http://pkg.bluehorizon.network/linux/.
 To build the packages yourself, consult https://github.com/open-horizon/horizon-deb-packager.
+To run the agent, you will need access to systems where the Exchange (https://github.com/open-horizon/exchange-api), the CSS (https://github.com/open-horizon/anax/tree/master/css/image/cloud-sync-service-amd64), and an Agbot (which is just anax deployed as an agbot instead of an agent) are deployed.

 Related Projects:

-* `anax-ui` (http://github.com/open-horizon/anax-ui): The source for the Anax web UI
 * `horizon-deb-packager` (https://github.com/open-horizon/horizon-deb-packager): A system for packaging Horizon system `deb`s for multiple distributions and architectures.
 It also produces Ubuntu snaps
- * `raspbian-image` (http://github.com/open-horizon/raspbian-image): The Raspbian image builder for Raspberry Pi 2 and 3 models dedicated to Horizon
+* `sync-service` (https://github.com/open-horizon/edge-sync-service): A subsystem for managing machine learning models at the edge.

 ## Documentation